-- IPv4, IPv6 - · Static and/or DHCP
+- IPv4, IPv6

+- Static and/or DHCP

-- Enabling or disabling network interfaces - Ethernet Media types
+- Enabling or disabling network interfaces

+- Ethernet Media types

-For detailed information about Network Interface configuration and adding a new connection, see "Change Network Settings" on page 40.
+For detailed information about Network Interface configuration and adding a new connection, see Change Network Settings.

-For information about VLAN interfaces, bridges, and bonds, see "Bonds and Bridges" on page 102
+For information about VLAN interfaces, bridges, and bonds, see Bonds and Bridges.

-For information about creating or configuring Loopback Interfaces see "Create or Configure a

-Loopback Interface" on page 284 in the Config CLI Use Cases section of this User Guide.
+For information about creating or configuring Loopback Interfaces see Create or Configure a Loopback Interface in the Config CLI Use Case Examples section.